ttrreevvoorr/siamdb/README.md

 ## Quick Start Example

-Create a file in your project called `siamdb.js` or `siam.ts` if you're using Typescript
+Create a file in your project called `siamdb.js` or `siamdb.ts` if you're using Typescript

 ```typescript
 import { createDatabase } from "siamdb"